 Finally, minimum movement duration means that there are long articulatory transitions not only from one sound to the next, but also at the onset of an utterance.
-In Figure 2a, the F_0 values of the four Mandarin tones are well separated at the voice onset.
+In Fig. 2a, the F_0 values of the four Mandarin tones are well separated at the voice onset.
 It could be the case that these values reflect vocal fold tension at the onset of articulation.
 But it is also possible that the tension adjustment actually starts well before the voice onset.
-Indeed the initial portions of the contours all seem to point back in time to an invisible common value.
-In Figure 3 four back projections are added to the left of the F_0 curves to indicate an imaginary common onset point.
+In Fig. 3, four back projections are added to the left of the F_0 curves to indicate an imaginary common onset point.
 The significance of this conjecture is not obvious at this point, but will become clearer when I discuss the second kind of obligatory timing.